 Classical conditioning is also known as Pavlovian conditioning or respondent conditioning.
 It’s all the same.
 Classical conditioning is the popular one, so we’ll stick to that term.

-I think we need an example here.
+We need an example here.
 Abstract definitions make my head spin.

 Unconditioned stimulus: This is the item that naturally elicits a biological response.
 In our example, the unconditioned stimulus is the sour milk.

-In our example, conditioning or learning occurred during one experience (during Oscar night!).
+In our example, conditioning or learning occurred during one experience (during Oscar night).
 This is known as one-trial learning.
-One-trial learning does occur (especially for food poisoning!), but most of the time it takes multiple experiences to form a conditioned response.
+One-trial learning does occur (especially for food poisoning), but most of the time it takes multiple experiences to form a conditioned response.